Voice chat is coming to Roblox – TechCrunch

 Into the metaverse

 Metaverse is a buzzy term right now, but it’s more shorthand than empty hype.
-When people talk about the metaverse, they generally mean to evoke a futuristic vision of interconnected virtual worlds — online spaces that we can move through, socialize and shop within (for better or worse, that last part is key).
+When people talk about the metaverse, they generally want to evoke a futuristic vision of interconnected virtual worlds — online spaces that we can move through, socialize and shop within (for better or worse, that last part is key).
 Whether this will all be in virtual reality or not and when is a point of some debate, but really the interconnected part is the bigger challenge.
 In the app age, software was siloed by design.
 But to realize the promise of the metaverse, our virtual selves and our virtual stuff will need to be able to move through online worlds fluidly.

-A few companies are ahead of the curve on this, and it’s no coincidence that two of the big ones, Roblox and Fortnite-maker Epic — best known for their respective virtual worlds stocked with customizable avatars, in-game economies and a seamless social layer — are elevating user-created content.
-Those experiences, and the ability to easily hang out with friends while doing stuff in them and elsewhere in virtual space, are what the metaverse is all about.
+A few companies are ahead of the curve on this, and it’s no coincidence that two of the big ones, Roblox and Fortnite-maker Epic — best known for their virtual worlds stocked with custom avatars, in-game economies and a seamless social layer — are elevating user-created content.
+Those experiences, and the ability to easily hang out with friends while doing stuff in them and elsewhere in virtual space, may wind up being what the metaverse is all about.

 Most adults can hardly grasp the appeal of the blocky, suburban worlds that their kids love hanging out in, but Roblox understands something fundamental about where online life is going.
 Or rather where we’ll all going — into online worlds like Roblox.